m4r-sh/qrsart/README.md

 #### pwd
 Type: `String`

-The name of the WiFi network
+The password of the WiFi network

 ## Examples